pullashradha/MealTracker/README.md

 ## Description

 This program is a web app that allows a user to track their meals for the day.
 The user can input the name of the food, calories, and any notes regarding each meal.
-This program allows for basic data manipulation such as: editing a meal entry, and viewing foods within a specified calorie range.
+This program allows for basic data manipulation such as: editing a meal entry, and viewing all meals within a calorie range (<500 or >500 calories).

 ## Setup/Installation Requirements

-This program can only be accessed on computer with Git and Atom software and npm, bower, gulp, and typescript globally installed.
+This program can only be accessed on computer with Git, Atom, npm, bower, gulp, and typescript globally installed.

 * Clone this repository
 * To set up package managers, type the following into the command line: